 Want to get some Elementary Education experience for your major?
 Come volunteer with ILP!

 Something that lots of people find when they are volunteering abroad with ILP is that they end up loving their kids more than they expected (even more than the travel part!).
 This is especially true if you are volunteering to get more experience for your Elementary Education major.
-Here are all the reasons why it is SO awesome to get the ILP experience, especially if you are going into Elementary Education.
-Here are some tips to help you out:

 Let It Help Your Interviews